naushad1979/BIBFAssignment/README.md

    4.5 Under Authorization tab, select Bearer Token and paste the token received from the point 3

    5. To delete the product, the endpoint will be http://localhost:7050/Product/Delete/1 where 1 the id that you wish to delete.
 It may be different in your case.
 The token settings will be as per point 4.5 above.
+The Method type will Delete.

    6. To update the Product, the ednpoint will be http://localhost:7050/Product/Update and other settings will be as per 4.4 and 4.5.
+The Method type will PUT.
 The         payload will be
      {
        "id": 1,
        "name": "Modern Bat",